The new Apple TV 4K isn't a must-buy — but the Siri Remote is | CNN Underscored

 No surprise here, but the latest Apple TV 4K is the best Apple TV yet.
 History tends to repeat itself, and given the performance of the original Apple TV HD and the previous TV 4K, we have no doubts that this new model will perform well for multiple years.
 And for now, tvOS runs plenty smoothly on it while also giving you access to a ton of services.

 The Siri Remote is the star here, and it’s the best remote we’ve ever tested.
 It’s simple, minimalistic and, most importantly, intuitive to use.
-It’s a serious upgrade over the original, and if you’re currently happy with your previous-gen Apple TV 4K, we’d pay $59.99 and get the new remote.
-If you have an aging Apple TV HD, now is a terrific time to upgrade and future proof yourself for several years.
+It’s a serious upgrade over the original, and if you’re currently happy with your previous-gen Apple TV 4K, we’d pay $59 and get the new remote.
+If you have an aging Apple TV HD, now is a terrific time to upgrade and future-proof yourself for several years.
 Of course, you’ll also get the new Siri Remote.

-That’s the Apple TV 4K, and it’s not cheap at $179.99 to start.
+That’s the Apple TV 4K, and it’s not cheap at $179 to start.
 Chromecast with Google TV is just $50 and Roku’s Ultra player is $99.99.
-But what it lacks in a low price point, it makes up for in value — especially if you’re in the Apple ecosystem.
+But what it lacks in a low price point it makes up for in value — especially if you’re in the Apple ecosystem.